jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **Developers!**

-There's no need to change the theos or change anything, but what you may need to change is the relevant path in your code (the path in the deb package does not need to be changed, and nothing needs to be changed)
+There's no need to change **theos** or anything else, but what you may need to change is the relevant path in your code (the path in the deb package does not need to be changed, and nothing else needs to be changed)

 - Full support for make install
-- Full support for make uninstalll
+- Full support for make uninstall
 - Full support for make do

 **Installaton of iOSOpendev:**

 For the normal use and installation of iOSOpendev, no changes are required.

 1. Compile the log.

 During the compilation process, the console will display the current log.
 Please ignore the following:

-`ldid: Unknown header magic`
+`Idid: Unknown header magic`

 `Are you sure that is a Mach-O?`

-`ldid: operator(): No such file or directory`
+`Idid: operator(): No such file or directory`

 2. After that, do the following:

 `make uninstall`

-`make installl`
+`make install`

 # **Jailbreak Directory**
 /var/jb